DU-BIA-Elmore-4390-W19/homework-4-eric-str/homework-4.md

 The MSE is 1.834.
 Improves yet again.

-1. Fit a multiple regression model to the training data and report the estimated test MSE
+Question 2.
+Fit a multiple regression model to the training data and report the estimated test MSE

+Decided to do a backwards stepwise regression for practice.
+I noticed that the MSE was very close to others who ran lm().

 ``` r
 lm_carseats <- lm(Sales ~.,